msvalina/msvalina.github.io/content/behavior-and-environment.rst

 This is a story about role of environment in our behavior.
 It's written through my personal journey.
-Lot of it can be `looked like and is bragging`_.
+Lot of it can be `looked like and probably is bragging`_.
 **Hope is though, that you will get some useful info out of it.**
-There is one more little story in here.
-One about my overcoming of developmental trauma.
-Which I will expand in full later, here are just glimpses.
-For other then geeks to understand this article here are crude definitions of technologies.
+For regular people -- not geeks -- to understand this article here are crude descriptions of tools used.
 They are all free and open source technologies:

 - Ubuntu: Linux Operating System (OS) for PCs built for regular people.
 - VSCode: text editor with very easy learning curve and many great extensions.
-- Arch Linux: Linux OS for die hard geeks and hackers with hard learning curve.
+- Arch Linux: Linux OS for die hard geeks with hard learning curve.
-- VIM: text editor for die hard geeks and hacker with hard learning curve.
+- VIM: text editor for die hard geeks with hard learning curve.

-.. _looked like and is bragging: https://www.lesspenguiny.com/articles/best-article-on-bragging
+.. _looked like and probably is bragging: https://www.lesspenguiny.com/articles/best-article-on-bragging

 .. image:: |static|/assets/images/vim-in-vscode.png
    :width: 85 %